nswa17/utab-api-server/ERRORS.md

-# Error Code and Status Code in utab API
+# Error Codes and Status Codes in Utab API

 ## Status